 One of the first things you will want to replace in your diet is sugar.
 Sugar, like coffee, is one of those things that helps people stay awake.
-However, this is not a healthy food.
-Instead of detoxing your body you will likely gain weight if you use these as a substitute for the addiction that you are trying to recover from.
-Instead, there are somethings that will be good for your diet and will help the recovery process.
+However, this isn’t healthy.
+Instead of detoxing your body, you will likely gain weight if you use these as a substitute for the addiction that you are trying to recover from.
+Instead, there are some things that will be good for your diet and will help the recovery process.

-Water is always important for your diet.
-It is even more important when you are attempting to detox your body.
-It is a good idea to leave out soda and fruit juices because they contain loads of sugar that your body does not need.
+Water is always important for your diet, and it’s even more important when you are attempting to detox your body.
+It’s a good idea to leave out soda and fruit juices because they contain loads of sugar that your body does not need.
 Instead, make sure you drink as much water as possible.
 This will help flush toxins from your body.

 Fruits and Vegetables

 We cannot emphasize enough that you need to eat plenty of fruits and vegetables as well.
 The nutritional guide says you need 5 to 9 servings of vegetables and fruit each day.
 This will be a great time to try new things.
 If you are not a fan of some of the basic fruits, try something different like a mango or kiwi fruit.
 If you are bored with regular salads, then try something different.
-Consider adding different types of nuts, vinaigrettes and new to you fruits to your salad.
-With a little imagination, you can come up with some really unique ways to get in lots of vegetables and fruits during the day.
+Consider adding different types of nuts and vinaigrettes to your salad.
+With a little imagination, you can come up with some unique ways to get in lots of vegetables and fruits during the day.
 These are all healthy for you and will go a long way toward helping you with your detox.

 You can also add a multivitamin to your diet.
 This can help you with your detox as well.
-The best way to add back vitamins is of course through good foods but adding a multivitamin can also help replace what your addiction has robbed your body of.
+The best way to add back vitamins is through good foods, but adding a multivitamin can also help replace what your addiction has robbed your body of.

 Our team at Freedom Detox truly cares about you.
-We understand how difficult this can be for anyone who has struggled with addiction.
-At our drug and alcohol rehabilitation center, we focus on the patient’s well-being and are always working to determine what your triggers are and what we can do to help.
+We understand how difficult managing your day-to-day can be for anyone who has struggled with addiction.
+At our drug and alcohol rehabilitation center, we focus on our patients’ well-being and are always working to determine what your triggers are and what we can do to help.
+Our team knows that detoxing can be daunting, but we’re here to help ease you into the process and make your time with us as comfortable as possible.
 Put your trust in us and we’ll help you get on the right path to recovery.